jshrake-nvidia/kit-cv-video-example/README.md

 For a basic example of how to use `omni.ui.DynamicTextureProvider`, please see <https://github.com/jshrake-nvidia/kit-dynamic-texture-example>.

 **WARNING**: This is a prototype and is not necessarily ready for production use.
 The performance of this example may not meet your performance requirements and is not optimized.
-This example is a temporary solution until a more mature and robust streaming solution becomes available.
+This example is a temporary solution until a more mature and optimized streaming solution becomes available in the platform.
+This example currently only scales to a very limited number of low resolution streams.

 ## Getting Started